 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

-- other outsourced service providers of [Account, HR, marketing] services, including Safe Outsourcing, NOW Pensions,
+other outsourced service providers of [Account, HR, marketing] services, including The Access Group, NOW Pensions,

 6. INTERNATIONAL TRANSFERS